 My name is Nicola and I have been involved with Healthwatch Lincolnshire since its start early in 2013.
 I will be out and about meeting local people across the South West of the County, so if you live in Sleaford/Grantham or any of the surrounding villages I am keen to hear about your health and social care experiences - those that are positive but also those which you have found more challenging.
 Views and experiences could relate to you, a family member or perhaps a neighbour or friend.
 All information is kept confidential and no names are required.
 If you want to speak to me please don't hesitate to contact me.
 Alternatively, if you would like me to hold a community drop-in in your local area or attend a local group please contact me and I will be happy to develop this with you.

 After a career in local government, I joined the voluntary and community sector in 1993 working with young people, carers, older people and voluntary groups providing advice, support and information.
-My role within Healthwatch Lincolnshire is to work in and with the social care sector on a county-wide basis in order to hear your experiences of health and social care.
+I am currently Project Officer.
+This means I pick up specific pieces of work on particular topics and find ways to gather appropriate information.
+This includes producing surveys, holding focus groups or arranging events.
+I then contribute to the final recommendations and outcomes.
 I also have responsibility for working with children and young people.
-In my spare time I volunteer in numerous positions in my local community.

 Board & Membership Secretary and Administrator

 My varied career has seen me work in very different organisations, from insurance through to large international companies who were major players in pharmaceuticals and in broadcast equipment.
 I have joined Healthwatch from a secretarial role in local community health services and have also worked within a hospital.
 My role within Healthwatch is information and signposting support worker, which involves helping people find the services they require and assisting them by pointing them in the right direction if they have queries or issues with services they have received or are currently receiving.
 I am looking forward to the new challenges my new role will bring.

 Chair of Healthwatch Lincolnshire, Member of the Human Resources Committee and Chair of the Communications Committee